zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 where \\(\mathcal{\Alpha_m}\\) is the molecular polarizability dyadic (see Eqn.
 10.21).

-In addition to forced motion of the electron cloud, a diatomic molecule may experience vibration of the nuclei relative to the center of mass of the molecule \[[30](#references), ch. \\(\mathrm{A\_V}\\)\].
+In addition to forced motion of the electron cloud, a diatomic molecule may experience vibration of the nuclei relative to the center of mass of the molecule \[[30](#references), ch.
+A-V\\)\].
 Since the nuclei are much heavier than the electrons, they oscillate at a lower frequency, effectively [modulating the amplitude](https://en.wikipedia.org/wiki/Amplitude_modulation) of the oscillation of the dipole moment by a factor of

 $$ \tag{20.5}
 	\cos(\Omega t)